(All fields required)

 All aspects of pediatric dermatology, especially acne

 Dr. Lucky is a volunteer physician in the Division of Pediatric Dermatology.
-She has extensive clinical and research experience and currently sees patients in her private practice as well as at CCHMC.
+She has extensive clinical and research experience and currently sees patients in her private practice as well as at Cincinnati Children's.
 She is the co-director of the Epidermolysis Bullosa Center and a member of the Hemangioma and Vascular Malformation Center.
-She holds board certification in Pediatric Dermatology, Pediatrics, Pediatric Endocrinology and Dermatology.
+She holds board certification in pediatric dermatology, pediatrics, pediatric endocrinology and dermatology.

 Hinze CH, Lucky AW, Bove KE, Marsh RA, Bleesing JH, Passo MH.
 Leukocyte adhesion deficiency type 1 presenting with recurrent pyoderma gangrenosum and flaccid scarring.
 Pediatr Dermatol.
 2010 Sep-Oct;27(5):500-3.